Module overview

 Pathophysiology and dysfunction of the CNS

 The mechanisms underlying a number of diseases and conditions of the nervous and locomotors systems will be investigated from both physiological/anatomical and clinical perspectives.
 Pharmacological and clinical management of a range of conditions/diseases will be considered.
 In addition, the psychological and sociological impact of conditions affecting the nervous system will be discussed.
-Clinical topics to be addressed will include
+Examples of clinical topics addressed may include

 - Chronic Pain